For parents & caregivers:

 possession of a knife for the remainder of a day in response to poor / dangerous use.

-- GOS has kids’ Mora Knives with are great for bushcraft, colourful, and age appropriate.
+GOS has kids’ Light My Fire Knives (By Mora) with are great for bushcraft, colourful, and age appropriate.

 Food & Water